mcschmitz/kobibot/README.md

    (Heaven forbid!)

 ### Preprocessing
-First step - as in every data science project is data cleansing and preprocessin.
-This is done in
+First step - as in every data science project is data cleansing and preprocessing.
+This is done in [this script](preprocess_data.py).
-[this script](preprocess_data.py).
 It requires the data to be in text format where each line is one message with timestamp and sender name.
 Depending on the language settings of your phone the data has a different format.
 In my case the dump came from a german phone.
 Therefore, the data had the following format:
 ```text
 dd.mm.yy, HH:MM - <sender name>: <message>
 ```